 - Youth & Adolescent Studies

-My research interests are varied however I am generally interested in examining the intersections between the body, sexuality, technology, representation, legal regulation, and popular culture.
-I have researched and written on topics such as: teenage sexting and child pornography; ‘revenge porn’; accidental incest and ‘technology facilitated’ incest; virtual rape; ‘self-exploitation’; queer pornography; risk management; (self)surveillance; pregnant men and anti-discrimination law; transgender human rights; and, third wave feminisms.
+My research examines the intersections between the body, sexuality, technology, representation, legal regulation, and popular culture.
+I have published on topics such as: teenage sexting and child pornography; ‘revenge porn’ and Intimate Image distribution; accidental incest and ‘technology facilitated’ incest; ‘self-exploitation’; queer pornography; risk management and (self)surveillance; pregnant men and anti-discrimination law; transgender human rights; and, third wave feminisms.
 I approach these topics empirically and theoretically and employ a post/intersectional lens.

 I am cross-appointed to the Department of Law and Legal Studies, the Department of Sociology and Anthropology, and the Pauline Jewett Institute of Women’s and Gender Studies.
 I am also a member of the Sexuality Studies Committee at Carleton and an adjunct faculty member in the department of Socio-Legal Studies at York University.